relatedcode/RelatedDB/README.md

 }
 ```

-By creating the User class above, RelatedDB will automatically create the following SQLite Table for you:
+Based on the User class definition above, RelatedDB will automatically create the following SQLite table:

 ```sql
 CREATE TABLE IF NOT EXISTS User (userId INTEGER PRIMARY KEY NOT NULL, name TEXT, age INTEGER, approved INTEGER);